cancamilo/dataworks-gis/README.md

 8. Transfer your previously generated service account key to the VM using ftp.

-9. Configure your google account:
+9. Configure your Google account:

             export GOOGLE_APPLICATION_CREDENTIALS={path_to_your_key}.json